douglas-pires/color-palette-generator/README.md

 ## 6. Styling

-Now we are going to add some style to it.
-I choose for this project to use SASS.
+Now let's add some style to it.
+I choose for this project to use [SASS](https://sass-lang.com/).
 It has a lot of benefits, such as the use of functions, mixins, and a bunch of other really cool stuff.
 Besides that, is a pretty consolidated, if not the most, style sheet language.

 Inside the tag `<style></style>` you will insert: